blockservice/echoin/docs/getting-started.rst

 Build
 `````

-First we need to checkout the correct branch of Travis from Github:
+First we need to checkout the correct branch of Echoin from Github:

 .. code:: bash

-  go get github.com/CyberMiles/travis (ignore if an error occur)
+  go get github.com/blockservice/echoin (ignore if an error occur)
-  cd $GOPATH/src/github.com/CyberMiles/travis
+  cd $GOPATH/src/github.com/blockservice/echoin
   git checkout master

-Next, we need to build libENI and put it into the default Travis data directory ``~/.travis/``.
+Next, we need to build libENI and put it into the default Echoin data directory ``~/.echoin/``.

 .. code:: bash

-  sudo rm -rf ~/.travis
+  sudo rm -rf ~/.echoin
   wget -O $HOME/libeni.tgz https://github.com/CyberMiles/libeni/releases/download/v1.3.4/libeni-1.3.4_ubuntu-16.04.tgz
   tar zxvf $HOME/libeni.tgz -C $HOME
-  mkdir -p $HOME/.travis/eni
+  mkdir -p $HOME/.echoin/eni
-  cp -r $HOME/libeni-1.3.4/lib $HOME/.travis/eni/lib
+  cp -r $HOME/libeni-1.3.4/lib $HOME/.echoin/eni/lib

 Currently libENI can only run on Ubuntu 16.04 and CentOS 7.
 If your operating system is CentOS, please change the downloading url.
 You can find it here: `https://github.com/CyberMiles/libeni/releases <https://github.com/CyberMiles/libeni/releases>`_

-Now, we can build and install Travis binary.
-It will populate additional configuration files into ``~/.travis/``
+Now, we can build and install Echoin binary.
+It will populate additional configuration files into ``~/.echoin/``

 .. code:: bash

-  cd $GOPATH/src/github.com/CyberMiles/travis
+  cd $GOPATH/src/github.com/blockservice/echoin
   make all

 If the system cannot find glide at the last step, make sure that you have ``$GOPATH/bin`` under the ``$PATH`` variable.